Find Affordable College Courses

 64% Women

 The 4th most popular school in the country for educational/instructional technology majors who are seeking their doctor's degree is University of North Texas.
 Each year, around 40,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,295 per year, while in-state graduate students, on average, pay $6,350 per year.
-During the 2020-2021 academic year, 11 people received their doctor's degree in educational/instructional technology from UNT.
-Around 45% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+The average in-state tuition for full-time undergraduates is $8,319 per year, while in-state graduate students, on average, pay $7,160 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in educational/instructional technology from UNT.
+About 64% of this group were women, and 23% were students from an underrepresented racial-ethnic group.

 #5